holywen/EC-Dockerfiles/README.md

 ##USAGE:

-###Run a 3 nodes Electric Flow Server Cluster with Docker Compose:
+###Run a Electric Flow Server Cluster with Docker Compose:

 ####Gentle reminder: You'll need to first increase your memory of your docker machine to at least 5 GB, or you'll have really bad performance due to disk swapping.